Developer Guide

 - AB3’s

-command only searched for existence of keywords in the Names of Properties and Appointments.
+findcommand only searched for existence of keywords in the Names of Properties and Appointments.

-command to apply keyword search in all attributes for Properties and Appointments.
+To make theFindcommand more useful and flexible, we expanded theFindcommand to apply keyword search in all attributes for Properties and Appointments.

 3. Sort Command